frankframework/frank-manual/CONTRIBUTING.md

 * Section: Second-level header, for example Getting Started | Hello World Source Code.
 Another example is Testing Frank Configurations | Ladybug.
 * Subsection: Third-level header, for example Getting Started | Hello World Source Code | Adapter.
 Another example is Testing Frank Configurations | Ladybug | Preparations.
 * Sub-subsection: Everything deeper.

+## Automation tools

+### Sphinx and ReadTheDocs

+The manual text is written in the markup language reStructuredText.
+In the directory ``docs/source`` there are text files with extension ``.rst``.
+These files contain text and formatting directives.
+There are many sources with additional information on the internet.
+The Python tool Sphinx processes these text files.
+Sphinx interprets the formatting directives within the ``.rst`` files to make up section headings, to build cross references, to import pictures, etc. Sphinx can make up the document in HTML and PDF.
+There is an options to build a single HTML page from all reStructuredText files, and another option to create a separate page for each reStructuredText file.
+Until now we only tested multi-page HTML.
+With this option, Sphinx builds a file ``index.html`` to hold the table of contents, providing links to the chapter/section/subsection pages.

+When you have set up your build environment, you can run Sphinx on your development PC to get a test version of the Frank!Manual.
+Building also happens automatically when you push your changes to GitHub.
+When a new commit is pushed, GitHub does a HTTP request to http://www.readthedocs.io, the website of ReadTheDocs.
+That site picks up the latest version of the manual files and runs Sphinx on them.
+The result is the manual you can see on http://frank-manual.readthedocs.io.

+### TutorialSteps

+Please remember the guideline to write text about the Frank!Framework as a tutorial.
+You invite the reader to do things with the Frank!Framework and to check the results of her action.
+This way of writing comes with an additional responsibility for you as a technical writer.
+The work that the reader does should have the effect you intend.
+As a technical writer, you should do the work you request from the reader and test the resulting Frank configs yourself.

+These Frank configs are checked in into this Git repository, but before we can tell how an additional issue has to be addressed.
+The Frank configs for the manual that you tested once will change, for example because the Frank!Framework is improved.
+When this happens, you have to update the Frank config backed up in this Git repository and also all related manual text.
+Doing this manually would be time-consuming and error-prone.
+Therefore, additional Python scripts have been created to automate this synchronisation.
+They are implemented in directory "TutorialSteps".

+TutorialSteps requires that you do not only check-in the final tested Frank config that a manual reader produces, but also all intermediate versions that the reader will produce while making the tutorial.
+TutorialSteps then compares subsequent intermediate versions and produces reStructuredText code snippets.
+These snippets can be included using reStructuredText directives.
+To summarize, you do not write out updates to Frank configs in the manual source code, which would be code duplication.
+You store a list of snapshots and from them you generate the reStructuredText that explains each update step the reader should execute.

+TutorialSteps has an additional feature.
+It checks whether the differences between subsequent versions are as expected.
+With each version, you add a YAML file named "meta.yml" that specifies what files are different from the previous version and also the nature of these differences.
+If you accidently introduce other differences, TutorialSteps will warn you.
+You can use this feature to see whether your manual text is complete.
+Compare the updates you explain to the difference expressed in "meta.yml".
+TutorialSteps makes sure that the description in "meta.yml" is in agreement with the actual differences with the previous snapshot.

+### Download zips

+The reader wants to download Frank configurations that you as a technical writer create.
+The manual has download links that provide these Frank configs as zip files.
+These zips are created by the script "buildDownloadZips.py".
+In the file "buildDownloadZips.txt" you configure the directories to zip and the output files to produce.
+Please do not call "buildDownloadZips.py" directly, but use the "generateAll.py" script instead.

+## Building the Frank!Manual

+Building the manual involves the following steps:

+1. Run Python script "generateAll.py".
+This will run TutorialSteps and generate the download zips.
+2. Build the documentation locally using "make.bat html".
+3. If you are satisfied, check-in your work and push your changes.
+ReadTheDocs will build a new version of the Frank!Manual.

+What files and directories do you have to check in into Git and how do you know whether a file is generated?
+To answer this question, you have to know that ReadTheDocs does not know "generateAll.py", the entry point to TutorialSteps and producing download zips.
+Therefore, the results of "generateAll.py" should be checked in.
+All generated files appear in "docs/source/downloads" (download zips) and "docs/source/snippets" (generated snippets of reStructuredText).

+There is only one directory you do not check in, and it is "docs/build".
+This directory contains the output of Sphinx, which can also be generated by ReadTheDocs.